From Sky to Cloud: How Drones and Cloud Platforms Work Together for Real-Time Data Insights

 The Shift from Ground Storage to Cloud Intelligence

-Every flight mission produces gigabytes of aerial data from high-resolution drone maps to LiDAR scans and orthomosaic models.
+Every flight mission produces gigabytes of aerial data from high-resolution drone and orthomosaic maps to LiDAR scans and 3D models.
 Processing all this locally is time-consuming, storage-heavy, and limits collaboration.

 With cloud-based drone analytics, data is uploaded directly from the field to a secure cloud environment, where AI and automation take over.
 Within minutes, organizations can view actionable insights, share results with teams, and make smarter decisions without manual effort or technical delays.